clumdee/clumdee.github.io_hyde/about/index.md

 Currently, I am a postdoctoral researcher in Sweden.

+More details on my education, research, publications, and talks can be found in links at the end of this page.

 ## Interests
 I am very enthusiastic in applying my skills and experiences toward creating knowledge-based society driven by research as well as developing and commercialization of advanced photonics-related technologies such as data storage, energy harvesting, photocatalysis, and biomedical devices.